 Sustainable farming

-Urban agriculture can leverage easily available technologies to make farming more sustainable.
+Urban agriculture can leverage easily on the available technologies to make farming more sustainable.
 Farmers use more efficient irrigation methods to increase production yield.
 Urban agriculture can also be carried out in small spaces thus making farming more sustainable and scalable.
-Use of locally available materials enable farmers to set vertical gardens for instance which go along with in making farming possible in areas that would otherwise be considered ideal for agriculture.
+Use of locally available materials enable farmers to set vertical gardens for instance, which go a long way in making farming possible in areas that would otherwise be considered unideal for agriculture.

 Availability of fresh food